Guardians vs. Athletics Player Props Betting Odds

 Kwan Stats

-- Kwan takes a three-game streak with at least one hit into this contest.
-During his last five outings he is batting .300 with a triple and three RBI.
+- Kwan heads into this game looking to extend his four-game hit streak.
+During his last five outings he is hitting .333 with a double, a triple and three RBI.

 Kwan Recent Games